iebgit/flask-render-ui/README.md

 # AstraPredict UI
-A simple app that uses the astrapredict api to return astrological positions based on a user's location.
+A simple app that uses the astrapredict Flask api to return astrological positions based on a user's location.